Octafluorocubane

 Octafluorocubane or perfluorocubane is an organofluorine compound with the formula C8F8, consisting of eight carbon atoms joined into a cube, with a fluorine bonded to each carbon corner.
 It is a colorless, sublimable solid at room temperature.
-It has been of longstanding theoretical interest, but was not synthesised until 2022, when it was prepared in several steps from a cubane carboxylic ester beginning with its heptafluorination.
-According to X-ray crystallography, the C-C distances (1.570 Å) in octafluorocubane are identical in length to those in the parent cubane (1.572 Å).
+It has been of longstanding theoretical interest, but was not synthesised until 2022, when it was prepared in several steps from the (CF3)2CFCH(OH)C2F5 ester of carboxycubane, beginning with its heptafluorination.
+According to X-ray crystallography, the C–C distances (1.570 Å) in octafluorocubane are consistent in length with those in the parent cubane (1.572 Å).

-Octafluorocubane has attracted interest from theorists because of its unusual electronic structure, which is indicated by its susceptibility to undergo reduction to a detectable anion C_{8}F_{8}^{−}, with the free electron trapped inside of the cube.
+Octafluorocubane has attracted interest from theorists because of its unusual electronic structure, which is indicated by its susceptibility to undergo reduction at −2.1 V to a detectable (though unstable) anion C8F8-, with the free electron trapped inside of the cube.

+Octafluorocubane crystals exhibit intermolecular σ-hole interactions between fluorine atoms and neighboring cyclobutane ring centers.
+The molecule is predicted to be a strong tetrel bond donor.

-The compound was voted "favorite molecule of 2022" by readers of Chemical & Engineering News.
+It was voted "favorite molecule of 2022" by readers of Chemical & Engineering News.